 Appropriate Vaccine Usage

-This metric measures the percentage of long-term patients that have received the flu and pneumonia vaccines.
-Respiratory viruses can be very dangerous for nursing home residents, making these types of vaccines indispensable.
+This datapoint measures the percent of long-term care patients who received the flu and pneumonia vaccines.

 Residents Maintain Autonomy

-In Mitchell County Nursing and Rehabilitation Center, 17.37% Percentage of Patients
+In Mitchell County Nursing and Rehabilitation Center, 10.56% of Patients

-This is the percent of patients who needed increased assistance with activities of daily living over time.
-Higher levels of needing for assistance with activities of daily living could indicate deterioration of a resident's well-being.
+This indicates the percentage of residents who required increased assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living could indicate the decline of a resident's well-being.

 Ability to Keep Residents Mobile

-In Mitchell County Nursing and Rehabilitation Center, 17.98% Percentage of Residents
+In Mitchell County Nursing and Rehabilitation Center, 11.29% of Residents

 Hospitalizations